Welcome to the Home Learning Hub

 If your child is part of the Pathway Two cohort, their class teacher and first point of contact will be:

-If your child’s class teacher is one of the above, please follow the ‘Pathway Two’ timetable when choosing work for your child.
+If your child’s class teacher is one of the above, please follow the ‘Pathway Two’ links on the Home Learning Hub timetable when choosing work for your child.

 Pathway Three: If your child is Pathway Three, their class teacher will be:

-If your child’s class teacher is one of the above, please follow the ‘Pathway Three’ Link timetable when choosing work for your child.
+If your child’s class teacher is one of the above, please follow the ‘Pathway Three’ Links on the Home Learning Hib timetable when choosing work for your child.

 Keep them Reading!

 Reading Books will be chosen and advised by your child’s class teacher.
-Please ensure that you contact them so you are clear about your child’s reading level and scheme.
+Please ensure that you make contact with your child’s teacher, so you are clear about your child’s reading level, and which scheme they are accessing.

-You can also access the Oxford Owl website (where you will find your child’s reading book) here.
+You can access the Oxford Owl website (where you will find your child’s reading book) here.

 As with all things IT- related, please remind your child about online safety and be vigilant for them when they are online.